-- (1) The planning and land authority may, if asked by the applicant, amend a development application. - (2) However, the planning and land authority must not amend the development application unless satisfied that- - (a) the development applied for after the amendment will be substantially the same as the development applied for originally; and - (b) the assessment track for the application will not change if the application is amended. - (3) The planning and land authority must, not later than 5 working days after the day the applicant asks for the amendment- - (a) amend the development application; or - (b) refuse to amend the development application. - (4) If the planning and land authority does not tell the applicant that the authority refuses to amend the application within the time given under subsection (3), the authority is taken to have amended the application.
+- (1) The planning and land authority may, if asked by the applicant, amend a development application. - (2) However, the planning and land authority must not amend the development application unless- - (a) the authority is satisfied that- - (i) the development applied for after the amendment will be substantially the same as the development applied for originally; and - (ii) the assessment track for the application will not change if the application is amended; and - (b) for land under a land sublease- - (i) if the applicant is not the sublessee-the sublessee consents, in writing, to the amendment; and - (ii) if the applicant is not the Crown lessee-the Crown lessee consents, in writing, to the amendment.